Pladl incest and murders: Murders and suicide

-On April 11, 2018, Steven murdered his seven-month-old child and grandchild Bennett at his home and hid the infant's body in a closet.
+On April 11, 2018, Steven murdered his seven-month-old son, Bennett, at his home, hiding the infant's body in a closet.
 Bennett was discovered at 9:00 a.m. the following day during a welfare check and is believed to have died by suffocation.

-The next day, Katie and Anthony Fusco traveled from Dover to Waterbury, Connecticut, to visit Katie's adoptive grandmother to clean her house.
-Knowing this was a routine for her, Steven traveled to Dover and followed Katie and Anthony's car, and murdered them with his Aero AR-15 style rifle on their route in New Milford, Connecticut, once they stopped at a stop sign at the intersection of Route 7 and Route 55.
-Bystanders reported shots being fired in New Milford, and police discovered Katie and Anthony's bodies in their car.
+The following day, April 12, 2018, Katie and Anthony Fusco traveled from Dover to Waterbury, Connecticut, to visit Katie's adoptive grandmother and clean her home.
+Steven knew this was a routine for Katie.
+Traveling to Dover, Steven located and followed Katie and Anthony's car.
+He murdered them with his AR-15 rifle, while they were at a stop sign at the intersection of Route 7 and Route Route 55 heading to New Milford, Connecticut.
+Bystanders reported hearing shots being fired in New Milford, and the police arrived and discovered the bodies of Katie and Anthony in their car.

 Steven then called his mother and told her that he had murdered Katie, Anthony, and Bennett.
-He stated that she shouldn't go into the house and encouraged her to call the police.
-He explained that a key was left under the mat for easier entry.
+He advised his mother that she shouldn't go into the house and encouraged her to call the police.
+He explained that a key was left under the mat for easy entry.
+His mother called police, who found Bennett dead in Steven's home.
 Steven was found dead via a self-inflicted gunshot wound inside his van in Dover, 18 miles from the shooting site.
-His mother called police, who found Bennett dead in Steven's home.

-After the killings, Friedman stated that "nobody ever could have predicted" Steven's actions, and that during their meetings, he showed "no indication" of possibly turning to violence.
-He defended his representation of Steven Pladl and the court's decision, stating "If any judge or any prosecutor or defense attorney involved in any of these cases believed that the Pladl child would be in harm's way, there would not have been any bond", adding that in his view, "the professionals care too much about children".
+After the killings, Friedman stated that "nobody ever could have predicted" Steven's actions, stating that during their meetings, he showed "no indication" of possibly turning to violence.
+He defended his representation of Steven Pladl and the court's decision, stating "If any judge or any prosecutor or defense attorney involved in any of these cases believed that the Pladl child would be in harm's way, there would not have been any bond," adding that in his view, "the professionals care too much about children."